mk-fg/notification-thing/README.md

 ##### Sounds

-Special "play" function (see filtering example above) can plays specified sound sample (and always returns #f) via libcanberra from the filtering scripts.
+Special "sound-play" function (see filtering example above) can plays specified sound sample (and always returns #f) via libcanberra from the filtering scripts.
 If libcanberra is not available or failed to init, message will be logged to stderr on daemon start and sound-related stuff will simply be ignored.

-"play-sync" function works same as "play" but delays filtering until sound ends, and is intended for rare cases when e.g. one might want to play several different samples in sequence.
+"sound-play-sync" function works same as "sound-play" but delays filtering until sound ends, and is intended for rare cases when e.g. one might want to play several different samples in sequence.

+There's also "sound-cache" function to use libcanberra's "cache" function (to reuse sample on the audio daemon).

 Sounds are played only when and where these functions gets invoked from the filtering scripts, i.e. not played anywhere at all by default.

-"--no-filter-sound" cli/config option can be used to force-disable these, don't init/touch libcanberra at all and make "play" into a no-op function.
+"--no-filter-sound" cli/config option can be used to force-disable these, don't init/touch libcanberra at all and make sound-* into a no-op functions.

 ##### Extra dbus commands